 “Is it true that five members of the Okinawa Six were assigned to the Space Force?”

 “Yes.
-In fact, they are the last five members of the Space Force.
+In fact, they’re the last five members of the Space Force.
 I must admit we assigned them there for lack of a better choice on what to do with them.
 Yes, they ended the atrocities being committed in Japan.
 Unfortunately, we must not forget they achieved that by going against their fellow American soldiers and killing them.
 We can’t reward that kind of behavior, but we can’t punish them either.
-In a week, they will retire from the armed forces, and I hope that will be the end of it.”
+In a week, they’ll retire from the armed forces, and I hope that will be the end of it.”